JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/L_enfant_Jesus_et_les_docteurs_de_la_Loi.md

 Booklet 121 describes the social, economic and religious conditions of that time as follows:

 > “_The scribes, the Pharisees, and the priesthood held the Jews in a terrible bondage of ritualism and legalism, a bondage far more real than that of the Roman political rule.
 The Jews of Jesus’ time were not only held in subjugation to the *law* but were equally bound by the slavish demands of the *traditions,* which involved and invaded every domain of personal and social life.
 These minute regulations of conduct pursued and dominated every loyal Jew, and it is not strange that they promptly rejected one of their number who presumed to ignore their sacred traditions, and who dared to flout their long-honored regulations of social conduct.
 They could hardly regard with favor the teachings of one who did not hesitate to clash with dogmas which they regarded as having been ordained by Father Abraham himself.
-Moses had given them their law and they would not compromise._” ([UB 121:7.3](/en/The_Urantia_Book/121#p7_3))
+Moses had given them their law and they would not compromise._” (<a id="a55_885"></a>[UB 121:7.3](/en/The_Urantia_Book/121#p7_3))

 Jewish society at the time of Jesus was profoundly unequal.
 The notables, the priesthood and the wealthy landowners lived in Jerusalem and the large cities in palaces and opulent estates, the common people lived miserably in the countryside, burdened by the exorbitant rents demanded by the landowners, the taxes paid to the priesthood serving the Temple and the taxes exacted by Caesar.